GoogleCloudPlatform/monitoring-dashboard-samples/alerts/google-cloudsql/README.md

 ## Spiking Evictions

-If `cloudsql.googleapis.com/database/postgresql/vacuum/oldest_transaction_age` is higher than `10` it indicates that postgres is having issues keeping up with the amount of queries.
+If `cloudsql.googleapis.com/database/postgresql/vacuum/oldest_transaction_age` is higher than `10` it indicates that PostgreSQL is having issues keeping up with the number of queries.

 ## Replication in Error State